AlcoholRehabHelp Logo

 Here are the different treatment options for alcohol abuse and addiction and what they provide:

-• Inpatient treatment: Round-the-clock support lets you focus entirely on recovery and sober living
+• Inpatient treatment: Round-the-clock treatment that lets you focus on recovery and sober living

 • Intensive outpatient care: Access to individual and group therapy for several hours each day without removing you from your everyday life